charliejmoore/quick-notes/git-commit-emoji.md

 # 📝 Git Commit Emoji Cheatsheet

 This is very inspired by the [Gitmoji](https://gitmoji.dev/) list but more tailored to my workflow, use cases, and preferences and organized according to [conventional commit category](https://karma-runner.github.io/0.10/dev/git-commit-msg.html).
+[Here's](https://gist.github.com/rxaviers/7360908) a gist showing all emojis in one place.

 **feat:**
 - 🎉 Begin a project